Mark Pilgrim (presenter)

-Mark Pilgrim (20 September 1969 – 5 March 2023) was a South African media personality who hosted numerous radio and television shows, most notably as a DJ on 5FM, Eastrand-oos Rand stereo, 94.7 Highveld Stereo, 94.5 Kfm, Hot919 and Hot102.7fm.
-On television, he hosted both seasons of Big Brother South Africa, the first season of Big Brother Africa, and the MNET game show Power of 10.
+Mark Pilgrim (20 September 1969 – 5 March 2023) was a South African media personality who hosted numerous radio and television shows, most notably as a DJ on 5FM, Eastrand-oos Rand Stereo, 94.7 Highveld Stereo, 94.5 Kfm, Hot919 and Hot102.7fm.
+On television, he hosted both seasons of Big Brother South Africa, the first season of Big Brother Africa, and the M-Net game show Power of 10.

 Radio career

 Pilgrim started his radio career on Voice of Wits campus radio in the 80s.
 He joined 5FM in 1995.
-In 2003 he left 5fm and joined 94.7 Highveld Stereo in Johannesburg.
+In 2003 he left 5FM and joined 94.7 Highveld Stereo in Johannesburg.
 In October 2007, Pilgrim hosted a chart show broadcast on two radio stations simultaneously (KFM and 94.7).
-He retired from radio at the end of June 2014, but made a comeback several months later on the all new Hot 91.9FM in Johannesburg, initially just doing a Saturday morning show 9 am – noon, but eventually coming back to radio full time and also doing Monday to Friday 9 am – noon.
-In 2015, he won an MTN Radio Award for Best Weekend Radio Show in South Africa, and in 2019 won the Liberty Radio Award for the Best Daytime Show in South Africa.
+He retired from radio at the end of June 2014, but returned several months later on Hot 91.9FM in Johannesburg.
+He initially hosted a Saturday morning show from 9:00 am to 12:00 pm, before resuming full-time radio work with a weekday slot at the same time.
+In 2015, he won the MTN Radio Award for Best Weekend Radio Show in South Africa, and in 2019 won the Liberty Radio Award for Best Daytime Show in South Africa.
 In 2021, he was inducted into the South African Radio Awards Hall of Fame for his contribution to the radio industry.
-In 2022, Pilgrim formed part of 13 nominations in the "2022 SA Radio Awards" and won the “Best Weekend Radio Show in South Africa” for which he received a standing ovation in celebration of his success.
+In 2022, Pilgrim was part of 13 nominations at the South African Radio Awards and won the award for Best Weekend Radio Show in South Africa, receiving a standing ovation in celebration of his success.